Amiineh/image-generator-api/ReadMe.md

 - `"i2i"`: image-to-image generation, also returns job_id
 - `"/jobs/status/{job_id}"`: get the status of a job
 - `"/job_queue/status"`: returns information about all jobs in the queue

+## Retry Mechanism
+For reliability, in case the api server is down for different times, an execution queue is implemented.
+Each incoming request is saved as a job in the queue with input parameters and capability (t2i or i2i).
+Jobs also have status field, input parameters, output result, created and run time and error stacks.

+An asynchronous queue consumer takes the jobs from the queue and executes them.
+Jobs are retried a maximum of 4 times (adjustable in params), and each time the wait time is doubled to give api more time to revive.
+Wait times are [1, 5, 30, 60] seconds and can be adjusted as class arg in instantiation.

 The endpoints return results immediately with job_id that can be used later for status check.
 The queue consumer runs in the background and executes and retries jobs.